amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 It is time to generalize all this so we don't have to tediously type each variable name every time we want to measure these relationships.
 <BR><BR>
 We'll create a function called ``GetSummaryAndPlots()``.
 It takes a scaled data set of each outcome, the ``predictorName`` variable, and whether we want it to be plotted.
-If we don't want it plotted, it will return the spread:
+If we don't want it plotted, it will return the spread value:

 ```r